cse110-sp25-group13/The_club_triton/README.md

 # The_club_triton

 Club Penguins card game, UCSD style!
+Collect themed cards based on UCSD dining, living, and famous structures.
+Enter the dojo and battle the sensei to continue discovering new UCSD gems.

 ### Releases: